LukeGrahamLandry/franca/examples/import_c/README.md

 - use the franca compiler backend instead of generating amd64 assembly as text and depending on someone else's assembler and linker.
 - export to the franca compiler's type/function data structures so you don't need to manually write bindings to c libraries.
 (for demos, see `examples/bf/c_source.fr` and `examples/view_image.fr`).
-- optionally use the franca calling convention (passing a hidden environment pointer)
 - allow some function attributes
 - show chain of macro declarations in error report
 - declare symbol aliases with the `asm` keyword
-- `__builtin`: clz
+- `__builtin`: clz, ctz, popcount, bswap, rotateleft, rotateright, expect, constant_p

 ### Refactors